-The Southern French Alps is a large department with a huge variety of landscapes, from high mountain glaciers in the Ecrins National Park to beautiful turquoise blue lakes like the Serre Poncon Lake with its many beaches.
+The Southern French Alps is a large department with a huge variety of landscapes, from high mountain glaciers in the Ecrins National Park to beautiful turquoise blue lakes like the Serre-Ponçon Lake with its many beaches and breath taking sceneries.

 The Durance valley is the fruit basket of France with orchards of apples, pears, apricots and peaches stretching for miles.
 A kayak down the river is a great way to take in the features of this wonderfully fertile valley with its mountain backdrop.

-There is the Champsaur valley with it's famous 'bocage' and the adjacent and very contrasting Valgaudemar valley - known locally as the Himalayas of the Alps.
+There is the Champsaur valley with its famous bocage and the adjacent and very contrasting Valgaudemar valley, known locally as the Little Himalayas (pictured above).

 You can navigate to read more about individual locations form the top menu.
 Enjoy!